NeuralCrop: Combining physics and machine learning for improved crop yield projections: Discussion

 NeuralCrop is flexible to incorporate new process knowledge as our understanding of crop biophysical processes advances or with more ML components as higher-quality observational data becomes available.
 It also provides a powerful means to diagnose what processes are not well represented in the original GGCMs.
-Until now, the high-quality observational data suitable for the NeuralCrop training comes from eddy-covariance observation networks, but is very limited for crop types and locations (mainly located in Europe and US).
-In regions where more data is available like in France, results showed that NeuralCrop most strongly outperforms LPJmL.
+Until now, the high-quality observational data suitable for the NeuralCrop training comes from eddy-covariance observation networks.
+In regions where more data is available, results showed that NeuralCrop strongly outperforms traditional GGCMs.
 We hence expect that end-to-end 'online training', with observational data covering broader areas and longer time periods, will enable more realistic crop simulations.
-Current ML approaches for crop simulations face the common challenge of generalizing to unseen data \cite{sweet2025transdisciplinary}.
-NeuralCrop has demonstrated robust out-of-sample generalization capabilities.
-We expect that it can be used to accurately simulate data-sparse, climate-vulnerable, and under-studied cropping regions, for example in Africa, South America, and Asia.
 Given ongoing climate change, more advanced and climate-robust GGCMs are needed to quantify the impacts of climate change and especially intensifying extreme weather events on agricultural productivity.
-We believe the hybrid modelling approach of NeuralCrop offers a promising avenue to advance GGCMs.
+We believe the hybrid modelling approach of NeuralCrop offers a promising avenue to support food risk assessments.